gavieira/biblioverlap/cran-comments.md

+### Fourth submission (Version 1.0.3)

+> Note: found 573 marked UTF-8 strings

+Actually, the package expects data to be in UTF-8 (as is the case of most exports from bibliographic databases) in order to deal with it accordingly, so the test data reflects this.
+Converting it to ASCII would reduce its usefulness in debugging.
+The [R packages' section about non-ASCII data](https://r-pkgs.org/data.html#sec-data-non-ascii) also helped me choose to keep the UTF-8 strings.
+I'm willing to reconsider this if necessary, though.

 ### Third submission

 > We still see one print() call in R/05-biblioverlap.R.
 Please also change this one to a message() call.